donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 Your insane, "all of you"!

 > I think you can see how pissed the trinity is at all of you.
-Massive floods all over the world, war and strange events occurring everywhere.
+Massive floods all over the world, war and rumors of war, strange events occurring everywhere.
 >
 > > It's just beginning.
 Read revelations and get your shit together or else.
 There is still time to open your eyes and hearts, quit playing around and running your mouths and stand up and do something about it.